As great as these days are – there is an unavoidable fact about the period from Thanksgiving to New Year’s Day.

 - If you are going to be celebrating with friends or family – appoint a reliable designated driver to get you home safely.

 - If a designated driver is not available – call a cab or Uber for a ride home.

-- Do not serve alcohol to house or party guests that are obviously inebriated.
+- Do not serve alcohol to a house or party guests that are obviously inebriated.
 You are personally liable for any harm your guests cause as a result of any negligence on your part here.

 - Many newer cars have LCD displays on the dashboard.
 While impressive to look at – they are also a potentially dangerous distraction.

-- College aged adults returning home for the holidays are increasingly susceptible to binge drinking and driving episodes.
+- College-aged adults returning home for the holidays are increasingly susceptible to binge drinking and driving episodes.
 Talk to your kids.
-Encourage only safe behavior – including designated drivers, using Uber and more.
+Encourage only safe behavior – including designated drivers, using Uber, and more.
 Offer to drive if there is no other safe option.